bull-markets/puppet-mattermost/README.md

 can be set using environment variables or a json file.

-Configuration options supplied using environment variables takes precedence over options supplied using the json file and disable modification using the Service Console.
+Configuration options supplied using environment variables takes precedence over options supplied using the json file and they disable modification using the Service Console.

 You must decide which method to use.